Jebet812/Notes/AWS-CCP.md

 Allows you one to reny and manage virtual servers in the cloud.
 It provides secure, resizable compute capacity in the cloud as EC2 instances.<br/>
 *Servers* are the physical compute hardware running in a data center.<br/> *Instances* are not considered serverless because they exist on a server in a datacentre.<br/>
+- **Amazon Machine Image:** predefined configuration for a virtual machine.
+Includes the number of CPUs, amount of memory RAM, amount of network bandwidth, the OS.

 * **Accesing EC2 Instance**
 1. AWS Management Console